arianrhodsandlot/nostalgist/docs/src/content/docs/apis/press.md

   + #### `time`
     **type:** `number` **default:** `100`

-    How long you would press the button.
+    How long to press the button in milliseconds.